MunGell/APM/README.md

 Issues
 ===========

-1. Doctrine do not know tinyint field type.
+1. |SOLVED| Doctrine do not know tinyint field type.
 Commonly it is boolean, so change tinyint type to boolean in each file.

 Useful
 ===========